a-wahid123/web-scrapping-project123/README.md

-# Website Scraping of Top Companies in the United States
+# Website Scraping of Top Companies in the United States by Revenue

 ## Project Overview
 This project involves scraping data from a website listing the top companies in the United States and organizing the data into a structured format for analysis.
 The main tools used are Python, BeautifulSoup, requests, and pandas.